Skip to content

 Linear Regression: Fitting a Line

 Linear regression describes the relationship between features and a target variable.
 In higher dimensions, that ‘line’ can actually be a plane or even a hyperplane.
-The general equation looks like this:
+The general form of equation looks like this:

 ŷ = w₁x₁ + w₂x₂ + … + wₙxₙ + b